yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

 **Create an account with github: To create an account in github, see [GitHub Account](https://github.com)**

+open your terminal.
+Change to the directory where you wish to clone the repository.
 Clone the Project on `Github` by running this command:

 ```python
 git clone https://github.com/yunika-giles/init-app.git
 ```